Boss to Coach Conversation 3 of 5

 Dwight Eisenhower, 34th President of the United States

-We are drowning in a sea or urgent.
+We are drowning in a sea of urgent work.
 Most roles run at 110 to 130% of their capacity.
-The average amount of time a manager spends in meetings is 23.
-The average number of e-mails received per day is 121
+The average amount of time a manager spends in meetings is 23 hours per week.
+The average number of e-mails received per day is 121.

 One indication of this overwhelm, is the pervasive use of to-do lists, which attempt to keep a handle on our responsibilities and are, according to one LinkedIn study, used by 63% of professionals.
 That would be great if we reliably accomplished what we set out to do.
 But the startup iDoneThis analysed their users’ data and discovered that 41% of the to-do list tasks users inputted were never accomplished — little wonder in a world where the average professional has 150 tasks to be done at any given time, according to research by psychologists Ray Baumeister and John Tierney.